pratieklndubey/Ledger/README.md

 !
 Gold and Silver prices are for Delhi, India, you can change it to any other place in the respective python files.<br/>
 !
 Stock prices are for NSE (Nifty) only.
+!
+Don't use the code for any commercial purpose.

 Account lists
 ![Account](screenshots/Account.png)